What’s gotten into Persuasion?

 - The first would enable greater scrutiny of Islamist websites as well as transparency in the funding of Islamic organizations, broaden constraints on homeschooling and widen prohibitions on polygamy.

-- The second would have made it illegal to photograph or videotape police officers with the intent to “harm”.
+- The second would have made it illegal to photograph or videotape police officers with the intent to do “harm”.

 The second bill could have criminalized exposing police misconduct and was rightly withdrawn in the face of protests.